 The two psychotherapy trials that continued to meet inclusion criteria prior to applying quality criteria were both 12-week trials.
-Studies included an individual IPT trial in adolescents ages 12 to 18 and one individual CBT trial in adolescents ages 12 to 17 years.
-We did not find any additional psychotherapy trials that met our inclusion criteria published since the last review.
+Studies included an individual IPT trial in adolescents ages 12 to 18 years132 and one individual CBT trial in adolescents ages 12 to 17 years.98 We did not find any additional psychotherapy trials that met our inclusion criteria published since the last review.
 Upon quality review of these two trials using updated criteria, we determined that one trial was of poor quality.
-The Mufson IPT trial had very high as well as differential attrition (33 percent, 42 percent).
-Thus, this trial was rated as poor quality and is not summarized in this report.
-We did not identify any new psychotherapy trials that met our inclusion criteria; the only psychotherapy trial summarized is the Treatment for Adolescents With Depression Study (TADS) trial, where CBT was compared with placebo and clinical monitoring.
+The Mufson IPT trial had very high as well as differential attrition (33% and 42%).132 Thus, this trial was rated as poor quality and is not summarized in this report.
+We did not identify any new psychotherapy trials that met our inclusion criteria; the only psychotherapy trial summarized is the TADS trial, in which CBT was compared with placebo and clinical monitoring.